Imagine no possessions

 Although they suffered loneliness and hardship, the women’s courage and strength gave them a place of respect in Canadian life."

 A book, written by Susan McNelley, called "Hélènes World" is the only published work I know of that manages to weave together the life of the pioneer with the circumstances at the time.
 This book presents a rare insight into the life of an "ordinary" woman living through extraordinary times!

 This is the life of Hélène Desportes who many of us are descended from.
-She was the wife of Louis Hébert and, obviously ONE TOUGH LADY!
+She was the wife of Guillaume Hébert and, obviously ONE TOUGH LADY!
 She is also my 9th great-grandmother.
 If you are interested, the book is currently available from Amazon - click on the book to find it.